The post The 5 Best Bitcoin Wallets That You Should Use For Storing BTC

 I will explain about Bitcoin private keys in upcoming articles…

 Bitcoin wallet applications which are installable on mobile phones are called mobile wallets.
 For each mobile operating system, such as iOS, Android, Windows, and Blackberry, compatible wallets are available.
-India’s Bitcoin space has Unocoin, as the leading platforms.
+India’s Bitcoin space has WazirX, as the leading platforms.

 Desktop wallets are Bitcoin wallets which are installable on different desktops, and as per the user’s needs, are compatible with Windows, Mac, and Linux.